franciskershaw/festiviews/README.md

 05/05/2021 - Updating festivals was deleting all associated reviews because my edit function was adding an empty array (as per when you create a festival in the first place) to the database.

+14/05/2021 - Updating festival name was throwing an error as it was trying to change the url of the festival too, initial fix was to ensure that editing a festival would not edit the URL

 ## Testing document notes

 * Started with the most basic version of the frontend, with forms that only had a few fields in it for convenience